ShadowGrendo/foundry-shadowrun6e/devlog.md

 There is indeed a whole cycle of getdata from actor class whenever there's an update, so actor class, update fuction Also, with the  data-dtype="Number" we can fix the saved as text issue.

+Added description to the character sheet so that we have something we can use until the character is more fleshed out.

+so two outstanding questions for today:
+1. can we use alpinejs or reactivejs to do the dynamic parts of the character sheet? can we get it work with the form based saving loop? can we replace the form and do more of a targeted reactive update? maybe even fancy with redux and such?
+2. can we replace the tinymce with an embedded markdown version?

+Need to document the stuff that we do for this.

+### 5.5.2020

+the inline markdown editor seems like it will work.
+There's some foundy specific stuff that processes html.
+We can run it after we generate html.

+I would like the md editor to be the inline editor for the whole system.
+Not sure how to make that switch.

+for now lets get the character sheet done.

+We need to calc magic based on your current essence. perhaps we ought to setup actor sheet calcs in the code like the dnd sheet does.

+we can externalize a fair amount to a shadowrun rules module.

+We need to have the current value of attributes for other calcs and rules and such Right click on an attribute box to adjust your min and max?

+should we calc the currents on get data or on update data?

+Let's calc on update data, we can create one function that does the updates.
+Might eventually move to a web worker